appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 # Overview

 The vetting process for entities involves verifying their identity and legitimacy, typically through KYC and KYB vetting procedures.
-This document proposes a standardized method for representing the results of these vetting procedures using JSON Web Tokens (JWT) and Selective Disclosure JWT (SD-JWT).
+This document proposes a standardized method for representing the results of these vetting procedures using Selective Disclosure JWT (SD-JWT).
 This document does not address how the KYC/KYB should be performed or what documents or processes should be used.
 Rather the goal of this document is to create a standardized identifier for the Vetted Entities (VE) to present that they are who they claim to be.

 # Terminology